Colourful & Fun Wedding Photography in Nepal | Pokhara

 Top of the World; Nepal

-8 of the 10 world’s highest mountains are in Nepal.
+Eight of the ten world’s highest mountains are in Nepal.
 The Nepali word for Mount Everest is “Sagarmatha”, meaning “Forehead of the Sky”.

-Lumbini, the birthplace of Buddha is located in the south of the country
+The birthplace of Buddha, Lumbini, is in the south of the country.

 Some of the top attractions include visiting;

-Boudhanath Stupa, one of the sacred Buddhist stupas in the world.
+Boudhanath Stupa is one of the sacred Buddhist stupas in the world.

 Swayambhunath Temple, also known as the Monkey temple, where the monkeys roam freely